QWHA: Quantization-Aware Walsh-Hadamard Adaptation for Parameter-Efficient Fine-Tuning on Large Language Models: Experiments

 \paragraph{Baselines.} We include full fine-tuned model (Fine-tuned) and quantized model, which use GPTQ~\citep{frantar2023gptq} with MagR~\citep{zhang2024magrweightmagnitudereduction} ($\mathrm{GPTQ_{MagR}}$) as baselines.
 We note that our method is also compatible with any other quantization schemes.
 We also include CLoQ, a recent QA-PEFT method that shares our goal of layer output error reduction during initialization for low-rank adapters.
 Other LoRA-based methods~\citep{kim2024ra, liao2024apiq} involving layer-wise calibration or layer-wise parameter allocation are orthogonal to our approach and can be integrated in future work.
 We evaluate sparse adapters, including SSH and LoCA (FT-based) and SHiRA (non FT-based).
 We note that LoCA further fine-tunes the randomly selected parameter indices via reparameterization with a cost of additional training overhead.
 We also build advanced hybrid baselines that integrate transforms or parameter selection strategies from prior works into our schemes by applying DCA and DHA with our AdaAlloc, or applying various parameter selection strategies to our WHA.

 \paragraph{Implementation Details.} Following prior work, adapters are applied to linear layers with a parameter budget of $P(r=64)$, and quantization is performed with a group size of 64.

-Note that we apply a constant scaling factor $\alpha$ to all adapters, while the equations in the preceding sections omitted it by $\alpha=1$ for simplicity.
+Note that we apply a scaling factor $\alpha\simeq1$ to all adapters, while the equations in the preceding sections omitted it by $\alpha=1$ for simplicity.
 We set the AdaAlloc temperature to $t=1$, which suffices to meet the full-rank condition.
+Further description on the training hyperparameter including scaling factor $\alpha$ and temperature $t$ are provided in Appendix~\ref{appendix:experimental_hyperparams}.

 We use WikiText-2~\citep{wiki2016merity} as a calibration dataset for adapter initialization, following~\cite{deng2025cloq}, to ensure generality.
-All experiments are conducted on NVIDIA A100 80GB GPUs, and training hyperparameters are provided in Appendix~\ref{appendix:experimental_hyperparams}.
+All experiments are conducted on NVIDIA A100 80GB GPUs.